At Zylo, we strive to understand our customers’ challenges, motivations, and how our solutions will impact their business.

 Identifying Duplicated Applications Instances via Cost Centers

-After deploying Zylo’s patent-pending discovery process, customers frequently find they have more than one instance of the same application.
+After deploying the Zylo Discovery Engine, customers frequently find they have more than one instance of the same application.

 To continue to make this information visible, when viewing a single application, Zylo users can now see the total number of cost centers associated with it.